North Carolina Central University Blog

 Gain the Skills to Become an IT Pro

 Virtually every industry uses IT, from finance and health care to education and hospitality.
-As long as information technology remains integral to businesses and consumers, skilled IT professionals will be in demand.
+As long as IT remains integral to businesses and consumers, IT professionals with a well-developed IT skill set will be in demand.

 Recommended Readings